QNLP in Practice: Running Compositional Models of Meaning on a Quantum Computer: Future Work and Conclusions

 Compared to the simulations (Figs.~\ref{fig:MC_ClSim_results}, \ref{fig:RP_ClSim_results}), it can be seen that after the same number of iterations, test errors are actually lower for the quantum runs.
 However, due to the special conditions under which these experiments were performed (single run on quantum hardware subject to quantum noise versus many averaged runs on classical hardware without noise, but with the inherent instability of SPSA optimization still present), such comparisons are not very conclusive.
 In general, the trends presented in the plots of Figure \ref{fig:Quantum_Results} are the expected based on the size of the datasets.
 For example, the test error in Fig.~\ref{fig:RP_Quantum_Results} shows a paradigmatic example of overfitting around iteration 60.

-\section{Future work and conclusions}
+\section{Future Work and Conclusions}

 In this work we have provided a detailed exposition of two experiments of NLP tasks implemented on small noisy quantum computers.
-Our main goal was to present novel larger-scale experiments building on prior proof-of-concept work \cite{meichanetzidis2020grammaraware}, while having in mind the NLP practitioner.
-Despite the prototypical nature of the currently available, albeit rapidly growing in size and quality, quantum processors, we obtain meaningful results on medium-scale datasets.
-We report that our experiments were successful and converged smoothly, and we conclude that the \textsc{DisCoCat} framework we have employed is a natural choice for QNLP implementations.
-We also hope that the current exposition will serve as a useful introduction to practical QNLP for the NLP community.
+Our main goal was to present novel larger-scale experiments building on prior proof-of-concept work \cite{meichanetzidis2020grammaraware}, while having in mind the AI/NLP practitioner.
+We provided for the first time quantum versions of three compositional models, each entailing a different degree of syntax sensitivity, and we tested them successfully on well-defined, although simple in nature, NLP tasks.
+Despite the prototypical nature of the currently available, albeit rapidly growing in size and quality, quantum processors, we obtain meaningful results on our datasets.
+We also hope that the current exposition will serve as a useful introduction to practical QNLP for the AI/NLP community.

 Having established a QNLP framework for near-term quantum hardware, we briefly outline directions for future work.
 The ansatz circuits we have used to parameterise the word meanings served well for this work's goal and also are motivated in the QML literature by the fact that they are conjectured to be hard to simulate classically.
-However, it was beyond the scope of this work to search for optimal word circuits in a task-specific way.
+However, it was beyond the scope of this work to search for optimal word-circuits in a task-specific way.
 This opens up an exploratory arena for future work on \ansaetze.
-In particular, an open question regards trade-offs of performance of ansatz~families in a specific task versus general performance on many tasks.
+In particular, an open question regards trade-offs of performance of ansatz families in a specific task versus general performance on many tasks.